Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 # Formatting

-You can customise the formatting and serialisation of your log types, by supplying the parameters as described below.
+You can customise the formatting and serialisation of your Log Types, by supplying the parameters as described below.

-Within the scope of a log type, ie the "Transform Phase", the steps are as follows:
+Within the scope of a Log Type, ie the "Transform Phase", the steps are as follows:

 ```mermaid
 graph LR